19hours/sg-statutes/Acts/Private Education Act.md

 ### Regulations

-71\.—(1) The Council may, with the approval of the Minister, make regulations as may be necessary or expedient to give effect to the provisions and purposes of this Act.
+71\.—(1) The Agency may, with the approval of the Minister, make regulations as may be necessary or expedient to give effect to the provisions and purposes of this Act.

+[Act 24 of 2016 wef 03/10/2016]

 (2) Without prejudice to the generality of subsection (1), regulations may be made under that subsection for or in respect of all or any of the following matters: